tomryder44/Grasp-and-Lift-EEG-Detection/README.md

 Common artifacts found in EEG signals arise from both physiological/internal (e.g. blinking (EOG), heart beat (ECG), muscle activity (EMG) and breathing) and non-physiological/external (e.g. mains interference, cable movement) sources.
 To improve classification performance, these artifacts should be removed.
 Ideally, all artifacts would be removed, leaving only the signals produced directly from brain activity.
 One must take care however as the removal of artifacts inadvertently results in the loss of useful EEG information.

 ##### Filtering
 With the signal filtering described above, high frequency (>80 Hz) noise e.g EMG signals, low frequency (< 0.5Hz) movement artifacts (e.g. breathing) and DC offset are all removed.
+As evidenced in filter_testing.ipynb, mains interference at 50 Hz has already been removed.

 ##### Independent Component Analysis
 Filtering only removes artifacts that have frequency components outside the 0.5-80 Hz range, so another technique is required to remove remaining artifacts.
 Independent component analysis (ICA) is a technique that can decompose the 32 channels of EEG data into 32 statistically independent sources, from which the artifacts can be indentified and rejected.